PaluchLabUCL/DeformingMesh3D-plugin/README.md

 components that are nearly ready but need to be added.
 The two major features that I want included in a 1.0 release.

-- Manual Mesh editing.
-- Exposing Remesh algorithm.

-Further I will create a github.io page for the instructions.
-Please contact me or create an issue for any features that should be included in the 1.0 release, or any documentation that should be included.

 ## installation

 The easiest way to install this plugin is through the [Fiji](https://fiji.sc/) update site.